-Treasury's Mnuchin: Will try to shield Trump tax returns
+Mnuchin says government will shield Trump's tax returns, same as any taxpayer's

 Trump defied decades of precedent as a presidential candidate by refusing to release his tax documents and has continued to keep them under wraps as president, saying his returns were under audit by the Internal Revenue Service.

-Mnuchin told lawmakers on Thursday he has met with legal experts at the Treasury to discuss the expected request from Democrats.
+Mnuchin told lawmakers on the House Ways and Means Committee on Thursday he has met with legal experts at the Treasury to discuss the expected request from Democrats.

 “We will protect the president as we would protect any individual taxpayer under their rights,” Mnuchin said at a House hearing.